The meme-based cryptocurrency DOGE has seen massive growth and sharp declines since its launch.

 Then in July 2020, he tweeted that Dogecoin was becoming the standard in the global financial system.
 He posted a meme of the Shiba Inu dog engulfing the financial system with the caption: “It’s inevitable.”
 This tweet sent the price up from $0.003052 to $0.003433.

 Furthermore, in December 2020, Musk tweeted: “One word: Doge.”
 The currency’s price rose to $0.0047.
 This was a 20% increase and its highest since July.
 The price shot up due to a campaign run by TikTok users where they tried to get the currency to $1.
-The currency had a market capitalization of $588 million at the end of December 2020.
+The currency had a market capitalisation of $588 million at the end of December 2020.

 Moreover, in February, Musk tweeted: “Dogecoin is the people’s crypto.”
 This sent the price up by 75%.

 In March, Musk’s regular tweets about the currency did not yield any price increases.
-It had fallen by 40% from its highs the previous years.
-Musk tweeted: “Doge meme shield (legendary item),” and a picture of a protective shield to keep its price from falling further.
+It had fallen by 40% from its highs in the previous years.
+Musk tweeted: “Doge meme shield (legendary item)” and a picture of a protective shield to keep its price from falling further.
 But it did not result in any positive price movements.

 Contrastingly, Musk also harms Dogecoin.
 Making an appearance as the host of Saturday Night Live (SNL), he called DOGE a “hustle.”
 He joked that it was not a legitimate currency and only a scam.
 The price dropped by 28% after the show aired.

 In July, Elon Musk’s DOGE tweets were about updating the project in response to Bitcoin and Ethereum having slow block speeds and high transaction fees.

 In an interview with Decrypt.com, Ross Nicholl (A Dogecoin developer) said they have been working with Elon Musk since 2019.
 They have been working on an update with Musk’s help to reduce the currency’s energy consumption and make it greener.